zenml-io/zenml/docs/book/developer-guide/stacks-repositories/stacks-repositories.md

 - [Stacks](./stack.md) represent different configurations of MLOps tools and infrastructure; Each stack consists of multiple **Stack Components** that each come in several **Flavors**,
-- [Profiles](./profile.md) manage these stacks and enable having various different ZenML configurations on the same machine,
 - [Repositories](./repository.md) link stacks to the pipeline and step code of your ML projects.